What changed in 2022?

 There is another aspect worth considering, money.

 New Apple computers are quite expensive, when I’m writing this (February 2022) you need to spend 1999$ on the cheapest version of MacBook Pro 14”.
-My VPS costs 4.99$ per month, so the cost of a new macbook is equivalent of around 33 years of using VPS.
+My VPS costs 4.99$ per month, so the cost of a new MacBook is equivalent to around 33 years of using VPS.

 Are there any other options to consider?